kasir-barati/react/.github/docs/hooks.md

 ## `useState`

-- It creates a new _state_ for us + its setter.
+- It creates a new _state_ + a state setter function.
   - Accepts the initial state when being called; `useState(/* initial state */)`.
-  - Each time the component is called it creates separate states for each one.
+  - Each time the component is called it creates am isolated state.
 - The convention is to name _state_ variables like `[something, setSomething]`.
 - Update it with `setCount(previousCount => previousCount + 1)` and not `setCount(count + 1)`.
 Because if we call the latter case twice it is not gonna increase it by two since the count stays the same value as it was while it got rendered.
 - In `StrictMode`, React will call your initializer function twice in order to help you find accidental impurities.
 This is development-only behavior and does not affect production.